 What is Workplace Diversity?

-Workplace diversity refers to your organisation's hiring, retention, and cultural activities.
+Workplace diversity refers to your organization's hiring, retention, and cultural activities.
 It involves building an inclusive workforce and teams with ethnic and cultural diversity.
 When we hear diversity, we tend to think:

 - Socioeconomic status

 However, it's much more than that.
 Diversity should include education, experience, talents, interests, personalities, and behaviors.
 Your goal in defining diversity is to bring varied professionals onto a team or project to complement each other's strengths and weaknesses.

 Imagine hiring a team of economics graduates from John Hopkins University.
 You might employ a mix of Asians, Hispanics, blacks, and whites, but that doesn't necessarily mean you have a diverse team—you may have only touched on a single element of diversity.
 They likely all had the same teachers, learning opportunities, and exposure.